I must say that now I’m a fully capable and confident cook. But it hadn’t been that way about 6 years ago.

 I’m the type of kid who lived off on my family and my mother’s kitchen.
 I grabbed what I could and was not choosy, I must add.
 I took food for granted; maybe because it was always provided.
 I didn’t feel any need to learn to cook; I was never prompted.

 Besides, I had a lot of preoccupations while growing up – and they were mainly not located around the home, much less the kitchen.

-Then it was a totally different thing when I went to the university and then got married a few years later.
+Then it was a totally different thing when I went to the university and then got a girlfriend a few years later.

-I had to learn to know how to work around the kitchen, or suffer cafeteria food every single meal.
+I had to learn about working around the kitchen like most male students, or suffer cafeteria food every single meal.
 That was the point when I was haunted by my mother’s kitchen’s smells of fresh and warm bread and herbed roasts.
 The aroma of brewed coffee alternately wafted in the air with whatever was inside the oven.
 I was often transported home with those olfactory imaginings while staring at my flat’s cold and bare kitchen.

 It wasn’t long before I realized that I needed to get my hands on real food.
 And that meant food of “home.”
 I searched the internet for the food I’ve grown up with, planned my first menu, and drew my itinerary.
 It turned out I’d need not only ingredients but also some basic cooking equipment.
 And I wasn’t necessarily fully-funded.